Craig Calhoun: Academic tenures

 Calhoun began his academic career at the University of North Carolina at Chapel Hill, where he taught from 1977 to 1996.
 There he also served as dean of the Graduate School and was the founding director of the University Center for International Studies.
 His tenure at UNC marked a start of his institutional leadership, where he prioritized interdisciplinary collaborations and the internationalization of social science research.

 In 1996, he joined New York University (NYU) as Chair of the Department of Sociology.
 Calhoun played a leading role in rebuilding NYU's sociology program into a hub for urban and global social theory.
-After a brief period at Columbia University, he returned to NYU to become the founding director of the Institute for Public Knowledge (IPK), The IPK was established to promote dialogue between academics and practicioners and to foster public engagement with scholarly knowledge across disciplines.
+After a brief period at Columbia University, he returned to NYU to become the founding director of the Institute for Public Knowledge (IPK), The IPK was established to promote dialogue between academics and practitioners and to foster public engagement with scholarly knowledge across disciplines.

 With sociologist Richard Sennett, Calhoun co-founded NYLON, an interdisciplinary transatlantic seminar linking graduate students in New York City and London.
 The NYLON network created an innovative model for collaborative research.
 In particular in the fields of urban sociology, ethnography, and critical theory.

 In 2012, Calhoun was appointed Director and President of the London School of Economics and Political Science (LSE), where he served until 2016.
 His tenure was marked by efforts to expand the global role of the university, strengthen social science funding, and enhance interdisciplinary research initiatives.
 Following his leadership at LSE, he was named Centennial Professor of Sociology at the institution.